 Acarajé or black-eyed pea fritters are crispy on the outside and moist in the middle.
 A popular street food, Brazilians often split the fritter open (like a taco) and fill it with dried or fried prawns and plenty of chilli sauce.

-These fritters are simple to make and a great way to get your kids cooking this summer.
+These fritters are simple to make and a great way to get your kids in the kitchen this weekend.

 Brazilian black-eyed pea fritters

 • 1 small chilli (use half if you want a milder fritter)